 Top / Featured Image: screen capture of the famous (well long ago) Arnold Horshack hand raise from the show “Welcome Back Kotter”, found on YouTube https://www.youtube.com/watch?v=-cDAqrywsHE.
 I’ll leave it to the

 The post "Ooh Ooh Mr Kotter!
-I Know How To Optimize My GIFs!" was originally yanked out of the teeth of a rabid chicken at CogDogBlog (https://cogdogblog.com/2016/02/ooh-ooh-mr-kotter/) on February 5, 2016.
+I Know How To Optimize My GIFs!" was originally slapped on the butt by a cigar smoking doctor yelling "It's a post!" at CogDogBlog (http://cogdogblog.com/2016/02/ooh-ooh-mr-kotter/) on February 5, 2016.